Radioactive waste: High-level waste

 High-level waste (HLW) is produced by nuclear reactors and the reprocessing of nuclear fuel.
 The exact definition of HLW differs internationally.
 After a nuclear fuel rod serves one fuel cycle and is removed from the core, it is considered HLW.
 Spent fuel rods contain mostly uranium with fission products and transuranic elements generated in the reactor core.
 Spent fuel is highly radioactive and often hot.
 HLW accounts for over 95% of the total radioactivity produced in the process of nuclear electricity generation but it contributes to less than 1% of volume of all radioactive waste produced in the UK.
 Overall, the 60-year-long nuclear program in the UK up until 2019 produced 2150 m3 of HLW.

 The radioactive waste from spent fuel rods consists primarily of cesium-137 and strontium-90, but it may also include plutonium, which can be considered transuranic waste.
 The half-lives of these radioactive elements can differ quite extremely.
 Some elements, such as cesium-137 and strontium-90 have half-lives of approximately 30 years.
 Meanwhile, plutonium has a half-life that can stretch to as long as 24,000 years.

-The amount of HLW worldwide is currently increasing by about 12,000 tonnes every year.
-A 1000-megawatt nuclear power plant produces about 27 t of spent nuclear fuel (unreprocessed) every year.
-For comparison, the amount of ash produced by coal power plants in the United States alone is estimated at 130,000,000 t per year and fly ash is estimated to release 100 times more radiation than an equivalent nuclear power plant.
+The amount of HLW worldwide is increasing by about 12,000 tonnes per year.
+A 1000-megawatt nuclear power plant produces about 27 tonnes of spent nuclear fuel (unreprocessed) every year.
+For comparison, the amount of ash produced by coal power plants in the United States is estimated at 130,000,000 t per year and fly ash is estimated to release 100 times more radiation than an equivalent nuclear power plant.